pytti-tools/pytti-book/Grimoire.md

 * If there are particular artists whose style is similar to what you are after, name the artist and/or style
   * "a sketch of a horse" vs.
   * "a minimalist line sketch of a horse by Pablo Picasso"
+* Use an `init_image` to promote a particular layout of structural elements of your image.
+  * Even a rough sketch can be surprisingly effective here.

 ## Why does this sort of thing work?